Water supply and sanitation in Laos

-Laos is a nation with plentiful surface water and broad rivers, but outside of cities there is little infrastructure to make that water clean and accessible.
-Very little improvement has been made since the end of the Laotian Civil War in 1975, especially compared to peer nations such as Thailand.
+Laos is a nation with plentiful surface water and broad rivers, but outside of cities, water sanitation and accessibility infrastructure is sparse.
+Few improvements have been made since the end of the Laotian Civil War in 1975, especially compared to peer nations such as Thailand.
 By 2015, 76% of Laotians nationwide were estimated to have access to “improved” water (water not taken directly from natural flows), while 71% were estimated to have access to “improved” sanitation (access to a sewage system more advanced than simple latrines).

-National-average numbers for sanitation obscure some important internal variation between city and rural.
+National-average numbers for sanitation obscure some important internal variation between urban and rural settings.
 Most Laotians get their water from surface flows close to their dwellings, so infrastructure is minimal.
 Outside of the cities, women and small children are often tasked with carrying drinking water by hand from rural collection sites, which impacts educational attainment, economic growth, and rural quality of life.

 In the capital, Vientiane, aging sewage systems work poorly and are overdue for infrastructural improvement.
 Moreover, there is an ongoing gap between rural and town dwellers, with 60% fewer rural people having access to sanitation, and 38% fewer having access to drinking water.
 An estimated 23% of Laotians nationwide still habitually defecate on open ground, allowing their waste to wash into rivers and canals.
-This persistent reality affects agriculture and natural ecosystems as well as human health.
+This persistent reality affects agriculture and natural ecosystems, as well as human health.

 Access to water

-According to the World Bank data conducted in 2014, Laos has met the Millennium Development Goal (MDG) targets on water and sanitation regarding UNICEF/WHO Joint Monitoring Program.
-However, as of today, there are approximately 1.9 million Lao population could not access to improved water supply and 2.4 million people without access to improved sanitation due to large inequalities in access between areas that are close to good roads and remote inaccessible locations.
+According to data from the World Bank collected in 2014, Laos has met the Millennium Development Goal (MDG) targets on water and sanitation regarding UNICEF/WHO Joint Monitoring Program.
+However, as of today, approximately 1.9 million members of the Lao population could not access the improved water supply and 2.4 million people go without access to improved sanitation due to inequalities in access between areas with or without sufficient transport infrastructure.

-Poor sanitation can affect people's health and national economic development.
-Annually, poor sanitation and hygiene problem cause three million disease cases in Lao, 6.000 premature deaths and the children in rural areas suffer from poor sanitation is very high at 49 percent in 2011 making 193 million dollar national economic loss per year, equal to 5.6% of GDP.
-In Laos, there are major incidences of dysentery and diarrhea caused partly by deficient sanitation, improper water supply, and the absence of adequate wastewater treatment facilities as a result of the rapid increase in urban population.
-Laos people who can get access to sanitation in rural areas account for only 36 percent in 2004.
+Poor sanitation affects people's health and national economic development.
+Annually, poor sanitation and hygiene problems cause three million disease cases in Laos, including 6.000 premature deaths.
+49 percent of children in rural areas suffer from poor sanitation as of 2011.
+Taken together, water access and sanitation troubles are responsible for 193 million dollars of national economic loss per year, equal to 5.6% of GDP.
+In Laos, dysentery and diarrhea are common, caused partly by deficient sanitation, improper water supply, and the absence of adequate wastewater treatment facilities as a result of the rapid increase in urban population.
+Laotian people who can get access to sanitation in rural areas account for only 36 percent in 2004.
 The government in Laos adopted the Millennium Development as prepared collaborative by the United Nations, World Bank and International Mutual Fund to promote water supply and sanitation for its people to access safe drinking and basic sanitation.